 TAJIKISTAN: Pensioner jailed until August 2026

-In a closed hearing in prison, a judge in Khujand on 10 September jailed 68-year-old Jehovah's Witness Shamil Khakimov for seven years, six months in strict regime custody for "inciting religious hatred".
-On release in August 2026, aged 74, Khakimov would be banned from religious activity until August 2029.
-"I am guilty of nothing," he told the court and is expected to appeal.Six months after his arrest, a court in the northern city of Khujand yesterday (10 September) jailed 68-year-old Jehovah's Witness Shamil Khakimov for seven years and six months in strict regime custody.
+In a closed hearing in prison in Khujand, 69-year-old Jehovah's Witness Shamil Khakimov was on 10 September given a strict regime jail sentence of seven years, six months for allegedly "inciting religious hatred".
+On release in August 2026, aged 74, Khakimov would be banned from exercising his freedom of religion and belief until August 2029.
+"I am guilty of nothing," he told the court and is expected to appeal.Six months after his arrest, a court in the northern city of Khujand yesterday (10 September) gave 68-year-old Jehovah's Witness Shamil Khakimov a strict regime jail sentence of seven years and six months.
 In a closed hearing held in prison, the court convicted him of inciting religious hatred, a charge he denied.

 Khakimov, a retired widower, is in poor health.
 He underwent major leg surgery not long before his arrest and suffers from high blood pressure.
 Despite this, he has been held in pre-trial detention for more than six months, since his 26 February arrest (see below).